acce-cloud/oodt-0.3-rmq-test-workflow/README.md

-# oodt-0.3-rmq-test-workflow
-Test workflow example using OODT-0.3 and RabbitMQ

 # Summary
 This tutorial provides an example on how to run and scale OODT services within a Docker Swarm environment spanning multiple hosts.
 The tutorial sets up the following architecture (see attached figure):